tianyingw/ZIQ-SIR/README.md

 ## Introduction
 The **ZIQ-SIR** R package is designed to provide advanced statistical tools for association testing for zero-inflated data.
 This package includes one main function:

-- `Combination`: A function for testing association for zero-inflated data and covariates of interest.
+- `ZIQSIR`: A function for testing association for zero-inflated data and covariates of interest.

 This document provides an overview of the package, how to install it, and examples of how to use these functions.